-If you’re considering digital transformation, it may be tempting to jump right in, but there are certain strategic decisions you need to make first.
+If you’re considering digital transformation, it may be tempting to jump right in, but first, there are certain strategic decisions you need to make.

-We’ve discussed many of these strategies in our blogs over the years, but today, we’d like to talk about security.
-What security strategy will you need to implement to avoid digital transformation security challenges and potential project failure?
-More importantly, what are the exact challenges you need to prepare for?
+We’ve discussed many of these considerations in our blogs over the years, but today, we’d like to talk about security.
+A security strategy is essential if you want to overcome digital transformation security challenges.

 1. A Wider Attack Surface